Detecting Planted Partition in Sparse Multi-Layer Networks: Abstract

 \section{Abstract}

-We consider the problem of learning the latent community structure in a \emph{Multi-Layer Contextual Block Model} introduced by \cite{ma_nandy}, where the average degree for each of the observed networks is of constant order and establish a sharp detection threshold for the community structure, above which detection is possible asymptotically, while below the threshold no procedure can perform better than random guessing.
-We further establish that the detection threshold coincides with the threshold for weak recovery of the common community structure using multiple correlated networks and co-variate matrices.
-Finally, we provide a quasi-polynomial time algorithm to estimate the latent communities in the recovery regime.
-Our results improve upon the results of \cite{ma_nandy}, which considered the diverging degree regime and recovers the results of \cite{lu2020contextual} in the special case of a single network structure.
+{Multilayer networks are used to represent the interdependence between the relational data of individuals interacting with each other via different types of relationships.
+To study the information-theoretic phase transitions in detecting the presence of planted partition among the nodes of a multi-layer network with additional nodewise covariate information and diverging average degree, \citet{ma_nandy} introduced \emph{Multi-Layer Contextual Stochastic Block Model}.
+In this paper, we consider the problem of detecting planted partitions in the Multi-Layer Contextual Stochastic Block Model, when the average node degrees for each network is greater than $1$.
+We establish the sharp phase transition threshold for detecting the planted bi-partition.
+Above the phase-transition threshold testing the presence of a bi-partition is possible, whereas below the threshold no procedure to identify the planted bi-partition can perform better than random guessing.
+We further establish that the derived detection threshold coincides with the threshold for weak recovery of the partition and provide a quasi-polynomial time algorithm to estimate it.}